zsq001/BiliAutoBlackList/README.md

 ## Usage

-Download binary from releases and run it.
+Download binary from releases and run.

+Due to the limitation of Bilibili API, the program can only detect latest 50 * 5 fans.

 Make sure to keep it running in the background.
 Using `screen` or something.

 ## Configuration

+When first run, the program will generate a config_example.yaml file.

-rename config_example.yaml to config.yaml and edit.
+Rename config_example.yaml to config.yaml and edit.

 ```yaml
 cookie: "your_cookie_here" # go to browser -> f12 -> network, open a request to "api.bilibili.com"